sightmachine/sightmachine-sdk/README.md

 #### Machine Types

-The most straightforward way to obtain a list of Machine Types and associated Metadata is by utilizing either of the two API calling styles:
+The most straightforward way to obtain a list of Machine Types and associated Metadata is by utilizing either of the two methods of calling:

-##### Old Style API Call:
+##### Using Positional Arguments

 ```
 cli.get_machine_types(machine_type)
 ```

-##### New Style API Call:
+##### Using Keyword Arguments

 ```
 cli.get_machine_types(source_type=machine_type)